Cheesy Squash Casserole

-This Cheesy Squash Casserole is made with sliced squash in a creamy white sauce with cheese baked on top.
+This delicious cheesy squash casserole is made with sliced summer squash in a creamy white sauce with cheese baked on top and made completely from scratch.

 Directions

-When done, dab the excess moisture and salt from the squash with a paper towel.
+When ready, dab the excess liquid and salt from the squash with a paper towel.
 Then slice into thin strips (as shown).
-Add them to a large mixing bowl and set them aside.
+Add them to a large bowl and set them aside.

 Pour one cup of the milk in and stir consistently until the milk thickens.
 Then slowly add the rest of the milk in and allow it to simmer until completely creamy and thick.
 Add 1 tsp of sea salt and the cracked black pepper to the cream sauce.
 Turn off the heat.